French Imperial Navy: After Trafalgar

 Napoleon found himself with weak and demoralised remnants of a high-seas fleet and flotilla.
 The Boulogne Flotilla crews had been organised into 14 Crews battalions on 10 August 1805.
 This time, however, the flotilla was not disbanded and its better gunboats were used for coastal service, escorting convoys of small commercial vessels along the English Channel.
 Some gunboats might be useful on the coast, but meant nothing against the powerful ships of the British Royal Navy.
 Napoleon fully understood this and resolved to rebuild the fleet through a large long-term construction programme.
 Vast sums of money were poured into the great military ports in order to build new ships of the line.

-By 1811 the programme was running smoothly and six to seven ships of the line from 74 to 118 guns were launched every year until Napoleon abdicated in 1814.
+By 1811 the programme was running smoothly and six to seven ships of the line from 74 to 118 guns were launched every year until Napoleon's first abdication in April 1814.
 The French fleet then had 81 ships of the line with 18 more under construction.
 There were also about 100 frigates afloat or under construction at that date.
+But the rapid pace of fleet rebuilding imposed by Napoleon affected the quality and lifespan of the ships, and some of them became unseaworthy only six months after being launched, as a result of the use of newly cut or poor quality timber.
 In time, given good leadership and opportunity, there is no doubt that this new fleet would have united and challenged the British Royal Navy.
 Instead, many of these new ships were dispersed or destroyed by the allies as they occupied the French naval bases during the summer of 1814.
 This third blow–the first had been the Revolution, the second Trafalgar–was to be fatal for the French navy.
 Not until the second half of the 19th century would France have a powerful battle fleet again.